linkeddatacenter/BOTK-core/README.md

 ```

-## Reasoning
+## Reasoning requrement

-Following properties/entities should be (at least partially) supported in reasoning:
+Following properties/entities should be (at least partially) supported in BOTK reasoning:

 - owl:sameAs
 - owl:FunctionalProperty